Levintsky/ML-tutorial/Math/Algebra.md

 	- Q, R, C;
 	- F= {a+bi|a,b ∈ Q} ⊂ C
 	- F= {a+b √(2)|a,b ∈ Q} ⊂ R
-	- Let F be any field and let F\[x\] be the ring of polynomials in x over F. This field of quotients of F\[x\] is denoted by F(x) and is called the field of rational functions in x over F.
+	- Let F be any field and let F[x] be the ring of polynomials in x over F. This field of quotients of F[x] is denoted by F(x) and is called the field of rational functions in x over F.
 	- Zp , the integers modulo the prime p, is a (finite) field.
 	- If D is any integeral domain, then it has a field of quotients, by Theorem 4.7.1, which consists of all the fractions a/b, where a and b are in D and b ≠ O.
 	- R 含幺交换环, M 最大理想, then Theorem 4.4.2 tells us that R/M is a field.